Click to watch the report overview video for a comprehensive explanation of each section of the Prolaris Test report.

 Clinical variables and the Prolaris Molecular Score are combined to calculate a patient’s risk assessment.

 The patient’s risk of Disease Specific Mortality or metastasis is represented with a person icon.
-This person is compared to other patients within their NCCN risk group.
+This person is compared to other patients within their NCCN risk group (based on clinical parameters alone).
 The average DSM risk of each NCCN category is shown with a triangle.
 The active surveillance threshold is indicated by a dashed line The multi-modal threshold is indicated with a dotted line.

 The test description and references are provided on the final page of the report.